Stay In The Know

 8/22 Toe-to-Toe Tuesdays

-Mayweather Promotions will return to Sam’s Town Live to provide fight fans with a full week of sports action!
-The main event will feature former world champion Juan Carlos Payano (18-1, 9 KOs) vs. Alexis Santiago (21-4-1, 8 KOs) in a 10-round bantamweight matchup that headlines TOE-TO-TOE TUESDAYS on FS1 and BOXEO DE CAMPEONES on FOX Deportes.
-Payano versus Santiago replaces the previously announced main event that featured a lightweight match between Mickey Bey and Anthony Peterson that was cancelled after Bey was injured in training.
-The August 22 show will also feature a showdown between once-beaten lightweights Jamel Herring (16-1, 9 KOs) and Ladarius Miller (13-1, 4 KOs), who will meet in a 10-round matchup.
+Mayweather Promotions returned to Sam’s Town Live to bring fight fans a full week of sports action.
+The main event featured former world champion Juan Carlos Payano (18-1, 9 KOs) vs. Alexis Santiago (21-4-1, 8 KOs) in a 10-round bantamweight matchup that headlined TOE-TO-TOE TUESDAYS on FS1 and BOXEO DE CAMPEONES on FOX Deportes.
+Both Payano and Santiago brought a full fight of non-stop action but it was the former world champion.
+Payano who edged out with a win.
+The August 22nd show also featured a showdown between lightweights Jamel Herring (16-2, 9 KOs) and Ladarius Miller (14-1, 4 KOs), who met in a 10-round matchup.
+Miller put on a stellar performance in favor of both the crowd and the judges as he added another win to his current 5 fight win-streak.

 Mayweather Promotions presented another edition of TOE-TO-TOE TUESDAYS on FS1 and FOX Deportes where Light Welterweights Dennis Galarza and Omar Tienda engaged in a heated slug fest.
 As the rounds continued, Galarza continued to find success with his left hook.
 In the ninth round, referee Robert Bryd finally took a point from Tienda for throwing Galarza to the canvas.
 Galarza’s ring movement and adapting to working on the inside were the difference makers in this fight.
 Galarza earned a unanimous decision victory, improving his record to 16-2, 9 KOs.
 The co-main event featured an eight-round featherweight bout between Northern California’s, Xavier Martinez vs. SoCal’s Prince Smalls.
 As the fight started, it was clear that Smalls would have a great reach advantage over Martinez.
 But it was only a matter of time that the more aggressive and precise Martinez took control of the fight– landing punishing hooks to the body and head of Smalls.
 Martinez pulled through with an impressive performance and remained undefeated with a unanimous decision with scores of 80-71 from all three judges,